 - Chives, scallions, carrots, or additional sesame seeds for garnish, optional

-- Combine the ginger, garlic, peanut butter, vinegar, soy sauce, hot sauce, vegetable or coconut oil, and sesame oil in a food processor or a blender and puree until smooth.
+- Combine the peanut butter, vinegar, soy sauce, hot sauce, vegetable or coconut oil, sesame oil, ginger, and garlic, in a food processor or a blender and puree until smooth.

-- Place the spiralized zucchini noodles in a large bowl, pour the sauce over the top and add the sesame seeds.
+- Pour the sauce over the zoodles and add the sesame seeds.
 Toss until the sauce is evenly distributed.